Arranging Ranges: Mountain Ranges of the World

 divided into Range4s like the Sawatch Range and the San Juan Mountians.

-Every level is chock-full of bogus ranges with bogus-sounding names like "North
+Note that every level is chock-full of bogus ranges with bogus-sounding names like "North

 Eureka County Ranges" or "Shavers Fork Mountain Complex" that are needed to